elmahio/documentation/docs/upgrade-elmah-io-from-v3-to-v4.md

 - Replace any instances of `new ElmahioAPI(new ApiKeyCredentials(apiKey));` with `ElmahioAPI.Create(apiKey);`.
 The `ApiKeyCredentials` class was specific to AutoRest and have therefore been removed.
 - Collection types on messages like `Data`, `ServerVariables`, etc. are now of type `ICollection` and not `IList`.
 This means you can no longer use indexers on these properties.
 - Properties of type `DateTime` are replaced with `DateTimeOffset`.
 This shouldn't require any changes from your part since you can assign a value of type `DateTime` to a property of type `DateTimeOffset`.
+- You no longer need to make the following cast: `(ElmahioAPI)ElmahioAPI.Create(apiKey)`.
+The `IElmahioAPI` interface will have all the properties you need from the client.